-Pay By Mail - Meant for infrequent users that do not have a Good to Go! account.
+Pay By Mail - This account is meant for infrequent users that do not have a Good to Go! account.
 Toll bills are mailed to the registered vehicle owner's address on file with the Department of Licensing.
 Toll bills are generally mailed within 14 days of crossing the SR 520 Bridge.
 Customers are charged the pay by mail toll rate, which is \$2.00 more per transaction than the Good to Go! pass.